Squirtle692/VFBERT-GF/README.md

 ## Pretrain_model

 VFBERT, the feature embedding part of VFBERT-GF, is built on [DNABERT](https://github.com/jerryji1993/DNABERT).
 To run VFBERT-GF, the installation of DNABERT is needed, which could be found at :[https://github.com/jerryji1993/DNABERT].
+For model training, NVIDIA GPUs with CUDA are recommended.
 The pre-trained weight used in our work is available in [GoogleDrive](https://link-to-google-drive.com).

 ---

 ## Instructions

+- ** Collect DNA feature embedding with pre-trained VFBERT.
+- ** Run downstream classifiers to get outputs.
+All ouputs are concatenated.
+- ** Fed the concatenated output into meta-model gcForest.